-Dreams come in all shapes and sizes, and in the case of swimming with dolphins in Cancun, can include wet kisses and belly rubs too.
+Dreams come in all shapes and sizes, and in the case of swimming with dolphins in Cancun, they can include wet kisses and belly rubs too.

 Our small boat puttered past luxury bungalows built over water.
 Outside the bungalows, in a fenced area of water, were guests swimming and playing with a dolphin.

-There are many options and prices to choose from, the bracelets ensure the boat loads of customers match up with the tours they purchased.
+There are many options and prices to choose from when it comes to swimming with dolphins in Cancun, and the bracelets ensure the boatloads of customers match up with the tours they purchased.

-The 45-minute ferry ride brought us to the southern end of Isla Mujeres, where the water is colder, and more suitable for the dolphins.
+The 45-minute ferry ride brought us to the southern end of Isla Mujeres, where the water is colder and more suitable for the dolphins.

 To my surprise, we pulled right up to the dock from which we'd later get in the water with the dolphins.
 Other customers and trainers were already in the water playing with them.

 After depositing our clothes and valuables in the free lockers, we were given life vests.
 Everyone got in groups based on bracelets.

 We were reminded no cameras, even waterproof ones, were allowed into the water.
 Each group would have a dedicated photographer taking photos, which were available later for purchase.